lumosimmo/vanity-miner/README.md

 The Uniswap V4 hook mining function is a wrapper around the `mine_create2_salt_with_suffix` function, with the suffix defined by the permission flags.

+The EulerSwap mining function is a wrapper around the Uniswap V4 hook mining function.

 All public functions are also available in WASM as `wasm_mine_*`.

 ### Configuration Structures